DataDog/documentation/content/en/tracing/trace_collection/dd_libraries/java.md

 The latest Java Tracer supports all JVMs version 8 and higher.
 For additional information about JVM versions below 8, read [Supported JVM runtimes][10].

-For a full list of Datadog’s Java version and framework support (including legacy and maintenance versions), read [Compatibility Requirements][1].
+For a full list of Datadog's Java version and framework support (including legacy and maintenance versions), read [Compatibility Requirements][1].

 ## Installation and getting started